AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-1/class-1.md

   <!-- TODO in the future - create an site that takes the students names and returns JSON that represents the topics, titles, and students. -->

-## Creation Time
+## Creation Time - 55 mins

 By the end of this program you're going to be building a Full-stack application to show to the world you can build web apps.
 To display that you're going to build a portfolio website where you can collect and showcase each of the apps you build in the future.
-Today, you're going to begin to build the Landing Page of that portfolio website using CodePen and the example in the page: [Landing Page](../additionalResources/project-LandingPage.md)
+Today, you're going to begin to build the Landing Page of that portfolio website using [Codepen.io](:http://codepen.io/){target="_blank"} and the example in the page: [Landing Page](../additionalResources/project-LandingPage.md){:target="_blank"}

 *****
 *****

-## Student Feedback

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScjuL10i2xFGMWRwkjtgAL8F1Y5ipMPPjtTCDzkO1ZBcxUYZA/viewform?embedded=true" width="640" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-## Blogs to Show You Know
+## Blogs to Show You Know - 10 mins

 [Blog Prompts](./../additionalResources/blogPrompts.md){:target="_blank"}

-## Exit Recap, Attendance, and Reminders, 5 mins
+## Exit Recap, Attendance, and Reminders - 15 mins

 - [ ] Create Class One Blog assignment
 - [ ] Review [Class Structure & Expectations of Students](./../index.md#class-structure-and-expectations){:target="_blank"}